Anderson-Lab/anderson-lab.github.io/data_301_2019_fall/schedule.md

 Reflection

 ## Other
-Last day of classes December 6th
+Last day of classes December 6th (also my birthday so you know it's a good day)

 Final exam period December 9-13